Artists and Models (1955)

-This musical comedy, directed by Frank Tashlin in VistaVision, was Dean Martin and Jerry Lewis’ 14th feature together and their biggest budgeted project.
+This satirical musical comedy, directed by Frank Tashlin in VistaVision, was Dean Martin and Jerry Lewis’ 14th feature together and their most popular project.

-Production values are high, especially costumes designed by Edith Head.
+Production values are high, especially the costumes designed by Edith Head.

 Tashlin, then best known for the Looney Tunes, also helmed the team’s last film, Hollywood or Bust, and later collaborated on half a dozen pictures in which Lewis starred solo.